LionelLoi/Bridge-conventions/SMP.md

 ## General bidding style
-For beginners sound openings and preempts are recommended; More advanced players can experiment with more aggresive preempts.
+For beginners sound openings and preempts are recommended; More advanced players can experiment with more aggresive preempts and lighter openings.

 ## Notations
 ```